mtumilowicz/rust-rocket-workshop/README.txt

 * `String`
     * implemented as a wrapper around a Vec<u8>
         * ensures the vector’s contents are always well-formed UTF-8
-    * usually lives on the heap and therefore is mutable and can alter its size and contents
+    * lives on the heap and therefore is mutable and can alter its size and contents
-        * statically allocated objects are normally stored neither on the heap, nor the stack, but in their own region of memory
+        * it is very slow
+    * can't be created at compile-time => there must be a runtime function call to do that allocation
+        * `String::from("literal")`
     * `.to_string()` vs `.to_owned()`
         * `.to_owned()` does the same as `.to_string()` but works for some other types as well
     * vs `&str`
         * `String` is an Object, `&str` is a pointer at a part of object
         * similar to the relationship between by-value `T` and by-reference `&T` for general types
+    * vs `Box<str>`
+        * `Box<str>` owns a `str` (unlike the `&str`)
+        * runtime representation is the same as a `&str`
+        * can be seen as a fixed-length String that cannot be resized
+            * cannot resize `str` because it does not know its capacity
+            * you’d need to reallocate every time you push to the string, but String overallocates for efficiency
 * `&str`
+    * vs `&String`
+        * `&str` is a reference directly into the backing storage of the String, while `&String` is a reference to the "wrapper" object
+        * `&str` can be used for substrings, i.e. they are slices
+            * `&String&String` references always the whole string
     * pronounced "stir" or "string slice"
     * reference to a run of UTF-8 text
         * owned by someone else: it "borrows" the text